HIV-1 protease: As a drug target

 HIV-1 Protease has the classic AspThrGly of Aspartyl Proteases.
 These amino acids are located at position 25, 26, and 27, and are responsible for the catalytic activity.

 With its integral role in HIV replication, HIV protease has been a prime target for drug therapy.
-HIV protease inhibitors work by specifically binding to the active site by mimicking the tetrahedral intermediate of its substrate and essentially becoming “stuck,” disabling the enzyme.
+HIV protease inhibitors work by specifically binding to the active site by mimicking the tetrahedral intermediate of its substrate and essentially becoming “stuck,” in the catalytic cycle, disabling the enzyme.
 After assembly and budding, viral particles lacking active protease cannot mature into infectious virions.
 Several protease inhibitors have been licensed for HIV therapy.

 There are ten HIV-1 PR inhibitors that are currently approved by the Food and Drug Administration: indinavir, saquinavir, ritonavir, nelfinavir, lopinavir, amprenavir, fosamprenevir, atazanavir, tipranavir, and darunavir.
 Many of the inhibitors have different molecular components and thus different mechanistic actions, such as blocking the active site.
 Their functional roles also extend to influencing circulation concentrations of other inhibitor drugs (ritonavir) and being used only for certain circumstances in which the virus exhibits tolerance of other inhibitors (tipranavir).

 Evolution and resistance

-Due to the high mutation rates of retroviruses, especially due to mutationally sensitive regions (notably the region containing the catalytic triad sequence), and considering that changes to a few amino acids within HIV protease can render it much less visible to an inhibitor, the active site of this enzyme can change rapidly when under the selective pressure of replication-inhibiting drugs.
-Despite most of known resistant mutations can affect the stability of the HIV-1 PR, this protein could still perform its catalytic activity, sometimes facilitated by compensatory mutations.
+Due to the high mutation rates of retroviruses, especially due to mutationally sensitive regions (notably the region containing the catalytic triad sequence), and considering that changes to a few amino acids within HIV protease can render it much less visible to an inhibitor, the residues at the active site of this enzyme can change rapidly when under the selective pressure of replication-inhibiting drugs.
+Despite most of known resistant mutations that can affect the stability of the HIV-1 PR, the protein could still perform its catalytic activity, sometimes facilitated by compensatory mutations.

 Two types of mutations are generally associated with increasing drug resistance: "major" mutations and "secondary" mutations.
 Major mutations involve a mutation on the active site of HIV-1 PR, preventing the selective inhibitors from binding it.
-Secondary mutations refer to molecular changes on the periphery of the enzyme due to prolonged exposure of similar chemicals, potentially affecting inhibitor specificity for HIV-1 PR.
+Secondary mutations refer to molecular changes on the periphery of the enzyme due to prolonged exposure to similar chemicals, potentially affecting inhibitor specificity for HIV-1 PR.

 One approach to minimizing the development of drug-resistance in HIV is to administer a combination of drugs which inhibit several key aspects of the HIV replication cycle simultaneously, rather than one drug at a time.
 Other drug therapy targets include reverse transcriptase, virus attachment, membrane fusion, cDNA integration and virion assembly.